the-teachingRSE-project/competencies/competencies.md

     As previous but with a large codebase, how many people know about each part?
       Need to think about coherent life-cycle management across the team - generally a key part of RSE team expertise.&
     Support for training important.
-Organization may also provide site licences for e.g. management tools.
+Organisation may also provide site licences for e.g. management tools.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%